Associate Dean of Research, School of Humanities and Communication Arts; Associate Professor of History & Medical Humanities

 A/Prof Downham Moore is a medical humanities scholar and historian of modern European and of global medical history.
 She has published widely on the history of French and German psychiatry and medicine, on the long history of sexuality, gender, ageing and medicine.
 She has also written about historical theory, genocide historiographic debates, and the history of European medical ideas about digestion and diet.
-She has studied non-award biomedical sciences at the University of New England, enriching her expertise in histories of biology, health, nutrition and disease.
+She has studied non-award biomedical sciences at the University of New England, to enrich her expertise in histories of biology, health, nutrition and disease.

 She currently holds an Australian Research Council Discovery Grant: DP190101457 on Sexual Ageing in the History of Medicine.